wayoda/LedControl/docs/hardware.rst

 ******************
-The Arduino forum topics concerning the ``MAX72XX``, often show that there is a fair bit of uncertainty when it comes to selecting a value for the resistor RSet.
-It is the single component that limits the current for all the individual Leds.
+The Arduino forum topics concerning the ``MAX72XX``, often show that there is a fair bit of uncertainty when it comes to selecting a value for the resistor ``RSet``.
+It is the single component that limits the current fed into all the individual Leds.
 While some people seem to think of this resistor as a way to control the brightness of the Leds, its real purpose is to protect the ``MAX72XX`` and the Leds from exessive currents.
-Setting the brightness of the display can and should be done software-controlled.
+Setting the brightness of the display can and should be done from software.

 To find out the correct value for ``RSet`` you need the datasheet for the ``MAX72XX`` **and** the datasheet for the Ledmatrix or 7-segment display you're going to use.

-From the datasheet of your Led's you will need only two values
+From the datasheet of your Led's you will need to know two values

 ``DC forward current``
    the maximum current that is allowed to go through the Led without